 Current airborne Lidar systems, such as the Leica ALS series, capture one million points per second.
 Increasing the pulse repetition rate is the best way to achieve dense point clouds at lower costs, as the flying speed can be increased.
 However, the pulse frequency is constrained by parameters such as energy consumption and eye safety.
-Single photon Lidar enables a much higher pulse rate to be achieved, since much less energy is needed per pulse.
+Single photon Lidar enables a much higher pulse rate to be systems is impressive and these systems provide data with high spatial and radiometric precision.
+However, the technology does impose some limitations on the maximum effective pulse rates that can be achieved.

 Lidar systems are typically constructed from a number of components: a range-finding system, scanning optics to direct the laser pulses, and a position and orientation system to record the origination point of the laser pulse.
-For airborne Lidar, such a system is sometimes also referred to as 'linear-mode Lidar'.
+When employed for airborne Lidar, such a system is sometimes also referred to as 'linear-mode Lidar'.

 Linear-mode Lidar systems use relatively high energy in each emitted laser pulse.
 Each pulse travels from the aircraft to the ground, from where it is reflected back to the scanner.
 By using more energy per pulse, a stronger reflection can be recorded because more photons are reflected by the terrain below the aircraft.
-The output from these systems is impressive and provides data with high spatial and radiometric precision.
-However, the technology does impose limitations on the maximum effective pulse rates that can be achieved.
+The output from linear-mode

+Higher pulse rates